gzemo/neuroevolved-chess-engine/README.md

 2. CoSyNE based fixed topology: 2 hidden layer architectures `n = {64, 64, 64, 1}`.
 3. NEAT based varying network topology: 1 hidden layer architecture `n = {64, 128, 1}`.

+The project is still *under development*: Neuroevolved virtual players have partially learned the optimization task and more work is needed in order to have them fully able to play properly.

 ---

 ## How to test: